Are you wondering how to analyze a paragraph? Learn more about paragraph structure, and identify the main argument in a few simple steps!

 After this, you need to identify each supporting fact beneath the topic sentence.
 Ideally, the topic sentence should be followed by several statements that support that specific sentence.
 You should use a different color to highlight these supporting sentences beneath the initial sentence.

-For example, if we follow the result from above, you might be analyzing a paragraph about why General Patton is one of the greatest generals in World War II.
-After reading the topic sentence, the author should have several sentences that explain why General Patton is one of the greatest generals in World War 2.
+For example, if we follow the result from above, you might be analyzing a paragraph about why General Patton was one of the greatest generals in World War II.
+After reading the topic sentence, the author should have several sentences that explain why General Patton was one of the greatest generals in World War II.

 If you are having difficulty breaking up the evidence in the paragraph, you may want to write them down in your notebook.
 This will make it easier for you to organize your thoughts.